-- Waka Kotahi for the funding of the NLTP, and administration of fuel excise duty and road user charges - New Zealand Police which provides the Road Policing Programme - Te Manatū Waka for forecasting and strategy - KiwiRail for the Rail Network Improvement Programme.
+- Waka Kotahi for the funding of the NLTP, and administration of fuel excise duty and road user charges and administering the Clean Car Standard - New Zealand Police which provides the Road Policing Programme - Te Manatū Waka for forecasting and strategy - KiwiRail for the Rail Network Improvement Programme.

-Under section 9(1) of the Land Transport Management Act 2003, the NLTF also funds search and rescue activities, and recreational boating safety and safety awareness
+Under section 9(1) of the Land Transport Management Act 2003, the NLTF also funds search and rescue activities, and recreational boating safety and safety awareness and regulatory services.